UmerAzmi/umerazmi/README.md

 ### 👨‍💻 About Me

-- 🎓 Information Technology graduate focused on front-end and Python development
+- 🎓 IT graduate focused on front-end and Python development
 - 💻 Experience in Python, JavaScript, web development, and data-driven applications
 - 🛠️ Developing real-world websites for clients through freelance projects
 - 📈 Actively building projects and seeking opportunities to grow as a software developer